Developing the Creative School

-The results in the final report confirms that the government grant for cultural activities in the school is appreciated by those receiving a project grant.
+The results in the final report confirm that the grant for cultural activities in the school is appreciated by those receiving a project grant.
 The grant gives students the opportunity to meet art and culture in different forms, try different art forms under professional guidance and develop their skills in ways that they according to the curriculum are entitled to.

 The grant is also considered important from an equality perspective, as students who usually do not take part in cultural activities are given the opportunity through Creative School.
 However, the study has highlighted several challenges with the design of the grant, which need to be solved in order for new groups of students to be able to take part in Creative School activities.